-This is one of those pages devoted to one photograph; it's what I often do when a unique photo turns up which is of both historical significance and good visual quality.
-This is one of very few pictures I know of showing a CJ-3B Jeep in service with the U.S. Army.
+This is one of those pages I've basically devoted to one photograph; it's what I often do when a unique photo turns up which is of both historical significance and good visual quality.
+This is one of the few pictures I know of showing a CJ-3B Jeep in service with the U.S. Army.

 "The MP Company had about 8 of the CJ's along with some Ford Fairlanes for patrol.
 This Jeep, 1M-0758, was assigned to me and my partner in the two-man MP detachment at the port and R&R center on the Red Sea, at Massawa, 90 miles and 8,000 feet down from the mountain plateau where the main company and Army post was located in Asmara."